danmassarano/WindowsMaintenence/README.md

 This will schedule to run the first part of the process on a weekly basis.

-TODO: Once completed this will force a reboot, with the second part to run afterwards.
+Once completed this will force a reboot, with the second part to run afterwards.

 To schedule the second process, set up a schedule in the same way you did for the first, but when you get to triggers change the tigger to 'On Startup'.
 This will allow the script to run after the previous one has completed and rebooted your PC.